 Green Composting Components

-The green elements of a pile have been shown to provide the mixture with essential nitrogen.
+The green elements are high in nitrogen.
 We encourage you to add the following wet materials to your pile:

 - tea bags,

 Most plate scrapings can also be added to the mixture.
 You might want to avoid adding large pieces of meat and bones, depending on your situation.

 Maintaining the right ration of browns to greens is essential.
 This task is not always as easy as it sounds.
 The best way to accomplish this is to add the same amount of each type of material to your bin every time.
 And, to mix/turn occasionally, depending on your method.
 So for example, if you’re filling your bin with veggie scraps from the salad you just made, don’t forget to also include an equal portion of brown/dry leaves.

 What Not to Add to Your Compost Bin

 If you want a healthy fertilizer, and let’s be honest, who doesn’t, many people avoid including the following components to your bin: